 The digital environment is going green

 It is time to make another change, this time it’s a change to our digital marketing—if you don’t have time to completely overhaul your strategy at least make a simple swap to Green Hosting.

-In the last decade we have seen businesses switch from paper to paperless, and from relying heavily on post and direct mail to moving online.
+In the last decade, we have seen businesses switch from paper to paperless, and from relying heavily on the post and direct mail to moving online.
 It’s time now to take the next step on the journey, and Creative Twist can support you on your journey to become Carbon Zero.
 If you’d like more information on hosting your website in an eco-friendly way, please click the link or get in touch.